Is your Labourer dumb? Or you've been CURSED? Labour Problems Explored

 However, to a student, that may be not so intuitive.
 The key here is to keep it simple and listen.
 Take your time every time you're instructing someone and break down terms and definitions.
 This way you make it easier for students to understand.

-Considering that you already know what you’re teaching, you can easily break it down to smaller understandable chunks.
+Considering that you already know what you’re teaching, you can easily break it down into smaller understandable chunks.

-You should also engage your appendices while you train them.
-I know this will be tough, especially when you’re dealing with a crowd, but it’s the best way to make them understand.
+⚠️You should also engage your appendices while you train them.
+I know this will be tough, especially when you’re dealing with a crowd from a different working age population, but it’s the best way to make them understand.
 Remember that every time you answer a question you may be clarifying the matter to multiple others.

 By asking them questions and hearing their opinions, you know how much they have understood.
 This also helps you refine your approach.